thesuss/shf-project/CONTRIBUTING.md

 ```

-#### Create a PR early so others can review/help: WIP PR
+#### Create a *WIP* PR early so others can review and help

 Be sure to create your PR against the **develop** branch!

-Whatever you are working on, please open a "Work in Progress" (WIP) [pull request](https://help.github.com/articles/creating-a-pull-request/) (just start your PR title with "[WIP]" )
+Put a link to the PivotTracker story this addresses so that we keep the connection between the two systems (PivotalTracker and GitHub).

-so that others in the team can comment on your approach.
-Even if you hate your horrible code :-) please throw it up there and we'll help guide your code to fit in with the rest of the project.
+Whatever you are working on, **please open a "Work in Progress" (WIP)** [pull request](https://help.github.com/articles/creating-a-pull-request/) (just start your PR title with "[WIP]" ) so that others in the team can comment on your approach.
+Even if you hate your horrible code. :-) Please throw it up there and we'll help guide your code to fit in with the rest of the project.

-Once your WIP PR has been reviewed by a project manager and is ready to be merged, edit the PR title and remove "[WIP]"
+Team members can review and give you feedback as you work.
+This helps ensure that you don't go too far down a path that isn't going to work out.

 Here is [more information on creating (submitting) pull requests](how_to_submit_a_pull_request_on_github.md).

 ##### One change per PR

-Please ensure that each commit in your pull request makes a _single_ coherent change and that the overall pull request only includes commits related to the specific GitHub issue that the pull request is addressing.
+Please ensure that each commit in your pull request makes a _single_ coherent change and that the overall pull request only includes commits related to the specific Pivotal Tracker task (feature, chore, bug) that the pull request is addressing.
 This helps the project managers understand the PRs and merge them more quickly.

-If your PR is addressing a GitHub issue, please include a sensible description of your code and a tag `fixes #<issue-id>` e.g. :
+If your PR is addressing a GitHub issue (which doesn't happen much in this project), please include a sensible description of your code and a tag `fixes #<issue-id>` e.g. :

 ```
 This PR adds a CONTRIBUTING.md file and a docs directory